Nitin Seth

-Nitin Seth is an Indian tech entrepreneur and author who served as the COO of Flipkart.
-He is currently serving as the CEO of Incedo, a US-based engineering services company.
-An alumnus of the Indian Institute of Management Lucknow, he has served as the Managing Director of Fidelity International in India.
-Nitin is often regarded as a leader in Indian IT, BPO and Analytics industries.
+Nitin Seth is an Indian tech entrepreneur and author who was the COO of Flipkart.
+He is the Co-Founder and CEO of Incedo, a US-based digital transformation services and platforms provider.
+An alumnus of the Indian Institute of Management Lucknow, he has been Managing Director of Fidelity International in India.
 He served as Chairperson of NASSCOM's GCC Council and was the Chairperson of the NASSCOM Regional Council (NRC) in Haryana, India.
 He is the co-founder of Plaksha University, a private science and technology university based in Punjab, India.

 Education

 He graduated from the Indian Institute of Technology Delhi with a B.Tech degree.
 He holds an MBA from the Indian Institute of Management Lucknow.

 Career

 He started his career with McKinsey and Company, where he worked for 14 years.
 He was serving as the director of McKinsey's Global Knowledge Centre in India (McKC) when he left the company.

 Nitin Seth joined Flipkart as the chief people officer in February 2016, appointed by its co-founder Binny Bansal.
 In less than 6 months, he was promoted to Chief Administrative Officer.
 Later, in January 2017, he was made Chief Operations Officer of the company when Kalyan Krishnamurthy took over as Flipkart CEO from co-founder Binny Bansal, who took over as group CEO.
 During his tenure as the COO of Flipkart, he also assumed control of Flipkart's in-house logistics arm Ekart.

 In May 2017, Seth resigned from the company, citing personal reasons, as reported by The Economic Times.
 Later, in July 2017, he served a legal notice to Flipkart, calling "his removal was illegal".

 Before joining Flipkart, Nitin Seth worked as the managing director and Country Head of Fidelity International for 6 years, overseeing its offshore operations across India and Tunisia.
 In October 2017, Seth was appointed as CEO of Incedo Inc., a San Francisco-based engineering services company.